Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Rely--Guarantee Style Reasoning via Stability

 \subsection{From rely--guarantee obligations to global invariants}

 A standard use of rely--guarantee is to prove that some global safety property \(I\) is an \emph{invariant}.
-In our past-time setting, the inductive step ``\(I\) is preserved by each transition'' can be stated as the step predicate
+In our past-time setting, the inductive step ``\(I\) is preserved by each transition'' is captured by the step predicate

-Saying whenever there is a previous state, if \(I\) held previously then it holds now.
+which says: whenever the current state has a predecessor, if \(I\) held there then \(I\) holds now.